IMU Comparison

 ---|---|

-Affordable | Very prone to counterfeit/DOA units |
+Cheap | Very prone to counterfeit or DOA (Dead on Arrival) units |

 Smooth | Sensitive to bad magnetic environments |

-Reliable | Requires manual calibration the first time |
+Reliable | Requires manual calibration for the first time |

 Comment: Finding legitimate MPU9250s has become exceedingly difficult due to counterfeits and DOA IMUs.
 Buy at your own risk.